 At Christmastime 2015, a Kentucky school in Johnson County, W.R.
 Castle Elementary, was ordered by Superintendent Tom Salyer to excise the scene featuring Linus' statement about the true meaning of Christmas from the school's presentation of "Charlie Brown's Christmas."
 One person complained.
 That was enough to muzzle free speech.

 Parents and public officials were not pleased with this act of censorship, and began to reexamine the role of religion in the schools.
-This resulting law expands the religious and political rights of students, whether expressed in homework assignments, artwork or other modes of speech.
+Two bills are now pending to rectify conditions.